Family Friendly Things to do in Duluth MN

 Looking for a nice sit-down restaurant that you don’t have to dress up for but won’t break the budget?
 I was so excited to find Tavern on the Hill.
 This restaurant has great locally sourced food.

 With wood-fired pizza and seasonal bites.
-They are right next to the university of Duluth Campus.
-There is a great outdoor patio to relax at.
+They are right next to the University of Duluth Campus.
+There is a great outdoor patio to relax on.
 My favorite part was it wasn’t in downtown Duluth so you don’t have to worry about finding parking.

 Coney Island

 I could not do a post about the best places to visit without mentioning my husband’s favorite stop, Coney Island.
 This place has its own unique no-frills charm.
-Located in downtown Duluth, the restaurants serve coney does and Gyros.
-The first time my husband mentioned it to me I was a little skeptical.
+Located in downtown Duluth, the restaurants serve Coney Dogs and Gyros.
+The first time my husband mentioned it to me, I was a little skeptical.

 But they’ve been doing this since 1928.
 They have a no-frills menu with the prices to match.
 You have to give them a try.